What Is Thought Blocking, And How Do You Treat It?

 Psychosis

-Psychosis is not a mental illness but rather a symptom of an underlying condition.
-Psychosis may be caused by changes in sleep patterns, injury to the brain, mental illness, substance use, or use of and withdrawal from certain prescription medications.
+Psychosis is not a mental illness but rather a group of symptoms of an underlying condition, often including delusions, hallucinations, and formal thought disorder.
+Psychosis may be caused by changes in sleep patterns, injury to the brain, a mental health condition, substance use, or use of and withdrawal from certain prescription medications.
 Psychosis is characterized by symptoms that may include the following:

 • Difficulty concentrating